Window wrap

 Entrance wall text

 For the exhibition graphics and promotional material, textures and elements from the print collection were repurposed in the Museum's brand colours of yellow and black.
 A natural paper colour was used in backgrounds and in paint applications, referencing the antique papers reoccurring in the exhibited work.
 The wall text, which is usually installed using cut vinyl, was instead printed with black ink on a large roll of paper to emphasise the media in focus.
+Variations of the logo and wall text were designed in English and Spanish translations.

 Photo by Chris Caselli